Best portable music and MP3 players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best MP3 players you can buy in 2023.

 Most important in our reviewing process is that each product is compared with the best in its price and class.
 What Hi-Fi? is all about comparative testing, so we keep our Award winners nearby to enable comparisons between new products and ones we know perform highly in the category.

-We are always impartial and do our utmost to make sure we are hearing every product at its very best, so we try plenty of different types of music and give each plenty of listening time (and time to run in).
+We are always impartial and do our utmost to make sure we are hearing every product at its very best, so we try plenty of different types of music (and music files) and give each plenty of listening time (and time to run in).
 We use a range of headphones at levels likely to suit a certain player, too.

 It's not just about sound quality, of course.
-If a product has noteworthy features – such as a battery life, built-in streaming services and DAC-performing abilities, in the case of portable music players – we always ensure part of our testing involves testing the claims made by its makers.
+If a product has noteworthy features – such as battery life, built-in streaming services and DAC-performing abilities, in the case of portable music players – we always ensure part of our testing involves testing the claims made by its makers.

 All review verdicts are agreed upon by the entire team, rather than an individual reviewer, to eliminate any personal preference and to make sure we are being as thorough as possible.
 There is no input from PR companies or our sales team when it comes to the verdict.
 At What Hi-Fi?, we are proud to deliver honest, unbiased reviews – something we have been doing consistently for more than 45 years.